Rok-G/Power-BI-Tableau/My_SQL_Automation_Project/Readme.md

 ## Conclusions

--This project underscores the significance of automated data cleaning in enhancing data quality and reliability.
+This project underscores the significance of automated data cleaning in enhancing data quality and reliability.
 By leveraging MySQL's advanced features, we've established a robust framework for maintaining clean and accurate datasets, facilitating more informed economic analyses and decisions.